Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Application

 In applying the TMLE methods, we make the assumption that the conditional odds ratio/relative strain-specific conditional vaccine efficacy is constant (i.e. an intercept model in the partially linear logistic regression) and report estimates of this constant parameter.
 To account for confounding due to informative lineage missingness and improve efficiency, we adjust for the following baseline variables: participant age, sex, race, country, baseline risk score, time of COVID-19 endpoint since the first person enrolled (September 21, 2020), and calender time at enrollment.
 For the zeta variant, we do not adjust for country since zeta only appeared in some Latin American countries.
 The baseline risk score is the same as used in \cite{FongRiskScoreEnsemble} that was built from the placebo arm using machine learning techniques.
+In the context of semiparametric logistic regression, efficiency depends on the choice of adjustment variables $W$.
+Adjusting for \( W \) correlated with \( J \) but not \( A \) improves efficiency, while adjusting for \( W \) correlated with \( A \) but not \( J \) can reduce precision without reducing bias.
+This follows standard confounding adjustment principles: adjust for predictors of the outcome but not for predictors of the exposure that do not influence the outcome \citep{vanderweele2019principles}.
 We also adjust for the post-treatment variable the SARS-CoV-2 viral load measured from a nasal swab sample taken at the time of detection of COVID-19.
+In semiparametric logistic regression, efficiency depends on the choice of adjustment variables \( W \).
+To ensure an unbiased estimate, \( W \) should be correlated with both the treatment \( A \) and the mark \( J \).

 Figures \ref{fig:Viralloadmissing} and \ref{fig:Viralloadcorrelation} provide box and violin plots showing how the distribution of SARS-CoV-2 viral load at COVID-19 endpoint detection is modified by the strain-missingness indicator ($\Delta$) and by the SARS-CoV-2 lineage among vaccinated and unvaccinated individuals.
 The distribution of viral load does not appear to differ much between the vaccine and placebo arms.
 Viral load tends to be lower among individuals whose strain type is missing (Figure \ref{fig:Viralloadmissing}).
 This is expected since the amplification technology for measuring the SARS-CoV-2 sequence is more likely to succeed if there is more SARS-CoV-2 viral material in the sample.
 On the other hand, we observe that the distribution of viral load is similar between individuals infected by the ancestral strain compared to with non-ancestral strains (Figure \ref{fig:Viralloadcorrelation}).
 This suggests that viral load, although highly predictive of strain-missingness, is not very predictive of the strain type and therefore does not lead to significant confounding bias in this study.